 March is Fraud Prevention Month, an annual campaign by the Competition Bureau that aims to educate consumers about fraud to help them recognize, reject and report it.

-“Recent statistics from the Canadian Anti-Fraud Centre show that Canadians lost over $106.4 million to fraud in 2020, $62.6 million of which was related to online fraud,” says John Eisner, President & CEO of SolveYourDebts.com.
+“Recent statistics from the Canadian Anti-Fraud Centre (CAFC) show that Canadians lost more than $283 million through various fraud schemes during the first six months of 2023,” says Susan Eisner, CEO of SolveYourDebts.com.
 “We all must be careful to avoid falling into a scam, and the best way to protect yourself is to be aware of them.”

 In honour of Fraud Prevention Month, Eisner shares the most common scams happening in Atlantic Canada.